awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 # Working with Aurora multi\-master clusters<a name="aurora-multi-master"></a><a name="multimaster"></a><a name="multiwriter"></a><a name="mm"></a>

+**Important**
+ Amazon has announced an end\-of\-life policy for Amazon Aurora MySQL\-Compatible Edition v1\.
+For details about how long Aurora MySQL version 1 will remain available and how to migrate to a higher Aurora MySQL version, see [Preparing for Amazon Aurora MySQL\-Compatible Edition version 1 end of life](Aurora.MySQL56.EOL.md)\.

  Following, you can learn about Aurora multi\-master clusters\.
 In a multi\-master cluster, all DB instances have read/write capability\.
 Multi\-master clusters have different availability characteristics, support for database features, and procedures for monitoring and troubleshooting than single\-master clusters\.

 **Topics**